Home

 ~ Son John Donald "Happy" Everly Sr. ~

-Son John Donald "Happy" Everly (1911-1993) was single and living with his parents in Kingwood 1930 when the federal census was taken.
-He later married and had a family.
+At the age of 19, he was single and living with his parents in Kingwood 1930 when the federal census was taken.

 Donald was an active organizer of the annual Buckwheat Festival events held in Preston County in the 1940s, '50s and '60s during the month of October.
 In fact, in 1953, he was general chairman of the entire event.
 His other volunteer work with the festival included, in 1949 and 1950, as Firemen's Day Chairman; in 1951 as Director of Feeding; and from 1952 to at least 1960 as Public Relations Chairman.
-In June 1959 he and 10 other Buckwheat Festival volunteers traveled to Cacapon Lodge in Morgan County "to present 'The Festival Story' for the Southern Association Commissioners of Agriculture annual convention," said that year's program book.

 Donald's wife served on the Costume Committee of the Festival in 1946.
 He is mentioned and quoted in the 1991 book, Golden Harvest: 50 Years At the Preston County Buckwheat Festival, published by the Kingwood Volunteer Fire Department.